Shore Medical Center to celebrate Veterans Day with annual flag-planting tribute

 "I know it sounds cliché, but it's important to me to honor our veterans," Bush said.
 "They gave their lives for our freedoms that we have."

-Anyone who is interested in recognizing a veteran should send their full name, the full name of the veteran(s) they'd like to honor, and their branch(es) of the military to patriotictribute@shoremedicalcenter.org by Nov.
+Anyone who is interested in recognizing a veteran should send his/her full name, the full name of the veteran(s) to be honored, and the branch(es) of the military to patriotictribute@shoremedicalcenter.org by Nov.
 6.

 Cahill said the flags will be planted by no later than Veterans Day, Wednesday, Nov.
 11.